hackkaliboi/e-store/NEXT_STEPS.md

 You've successfully configured your Supabase backend with the application.
 Here are the next steps to get everything working:

-## 1. Create the Database Tables
+## 1. Create the Database Tables and Storage

+You can set up everything automatically using the comprehensive setup script:

-1. Go to your Supabase dashboard: https://app.supabase.com/project/njovhfjtdjhwvkybvpqo
+1. Go to your Supabase dashboard: https://app.supabase.com/project/tpxexyirxbngrahrfcmn
 2. Navigate to the SQL editor
-3. Copy and paste the contents of `supabase_setup.sql` into the editor
+3. Copy and paste the contents of `supabase_complete_setup.sql` into the editor
-4. Run the script to create all necessary tables and insert sample data
+4. Run the script to create all necessary tables, storage buckets, and policies

+Alternatively, follow the detailed steps in `SUPABASE_NEW_PROJECT_SETUP.md` for manual setup.

 ## 2. Set up Authentication